Sunday, 30 March 2025

 Yew flowers

-Wood Anenome.
+Wood Anemone.
 One of the few remaining patches.
 The Ash dieback means the canopy is much depleted.
-This allows Brambles and other plants to thrive, out-competing the Anenome, for now.
+This allows Brambles and other plants to thrive, out-competing the Anemone, for now.

 Wildflower Lawn, Hill Road